Srijon25/ChronosLang/spec.md

 What: chronos_time_travel_gui.py — slider, play/pause, variable list, variable history view.
 Loads prelude, schedules and lets user scrub timeline.

-Limitation: GUI shows runtime temporal variables and their history but does not support macros/ reflection (macros are compile-time; reflection values that require current-execution context are not be available in GUI ).
+Limitation: GUI shows runtime temporal variables and their history but does not support macro expansion (macros are compile-time), and reflection values that require current-execution context are not available in the GUI prelude/scrub model.

 Note for web UI: GUI logic inspired the browser runner but PyQt is separate; browser UI uses FastAPI endpoints.